KirkDJohnson/Honey-Pot-Lab/README.md

 <h2>Thoughts</h2>
-This lab was extremely fun to setup and run.
-It was nice to become familiar with setting up a cloud instance and was suprised at how easy it was.
-Thankfully, using Vultr I used a referral code to get $100 credit so completing the lab was free of charge.
-The highest was definitely watching the attack map live.
-I was actually pretty suprised at the fact the highest attacking country was the United States, I would of thought it would be Russia or China.
-Not only did the lab expland my knowledge of setting up a honeypot instance it also gave me hands on experience with kibana by sorting/filtering the logs that were injested from the honeypot and being able to create tables using different inputs such as source IP, destination port and so on, which would be a great skill to have in a live enviornemnt.
+This lab was incredibly enjoyable to set up and run.
+It was rewarding to gain familiarity with configuring a cloud instance, and I was pleasantly surprised by how straightforward the process was.
+Fortunately, I utilized a referral code with Vultr, which provided me with $100 credit, making the completion of the lab entirely cost-free.
+One of the highlights was observing the attack map in real-time.
+I was genuinely astonished to find that the United States emerged as the top attacking country.
+I had expected it to be Russia or China.
+This lab not only expanded my understanding of setting up a honeypot instance but also provided hands-on experience with Kibana.
+I was able to sort and filter the logs collected from the honeypot, and create tables using various parameters such as source IP and destination port.
+These skills would undoubtedly be invaluable in a live environment.
 <!--
  ```diff
 - text in red